 Moving from face-to-face instruction to an online teaching and learning environment involves many changes that can impact your students.
 In this time of transition, it is important to consider how students and faculty with disabilities will be affected by changes in technology, pedagogy, and content that a shift to online instruction may necessitate.
-Changes to a learning context can adversely affect the teaching and learning opportunities that students and faculty have if we do not consider disability and accessibility.
+If we do not consider disability and accessibility, changes to a learning context can adversely affect the teaching and learning opportunities that students and faculty have.

 This page is a growing document and guide and was last updated May 2022.

 The Association on Higher Education and Disability (AHEAD) has a wealth of resources about considering accessibility in online teaching and many other factors relevant to off-site student accommodations.

 Instructure provides a guide to Accommodating Students in Canvas.